Standard Black (K) vs. Rich Black (CMYK) Values

 How Does Ghosting Appear in Print?

 Here is an example of ghosting (right).
-The thin text and black background have CMYK color profiles (rich black) instead of greyscale (standard black).
+The thin text and black background have CMYK color profiles (rich black) instead of grayscale (standard black).
 Four separate ink plates distribute ink on top of each other to create rich black.
 If one of these plates is slightly misaligned, you can see a ghosting effect.